rmetzger/flink-utils/README.md

 ## Remarks for developers

-* This project uses the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+* This project uses the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) with the following changes:
+  * Line length is not enforced

 ## Disclaimer